robsoncastilho/FluentBuilder/README.md

     .Build();
 ```

-The collection must have a read-only collection with a backing private field.
+The collection must be a read-only collection with a backing private field.
 If the collection is a writable property then you can set the whole collection using "With()".

+####2.
+Auto-initializing members

+####3.
+Implicit conversion

 **** IN CONSTRUCTION....